Cooperation with Companies

 - Better understand government and societal expectations, particularly in new entry countries, where offices may not yet be on the ground.

 - Influence the development of Council of Europe policies for the internet.
 Active participation in discussions ensures that recommendations and legal instruments are well-written, providing realistic regulation and implementable recommendations to confront existing policy challenges with flexibility to handle future issues.

 - Devise and implement corporate social responsibility initiatives more effectively.
 The benefits of the Council of Europe expertise and of coordination and engagement with other stakeholders help to better meet international human rights standards and optimise investment in such initiatives.

 The Council of Europe is strengthening its co-operation with the private sector in order to promote an open and safe internet, where human rights, democracy, and the rule of law are respected in the online environment.

-Council of Europe Secretary General Thorbjørn Jagland signed the agreement – in the form of an exchange of letters – with representatives of eight leading technology firms and six associations during a ceremony in Strasbourg on the 8 November 2017, during the World Forum for Democracy.
+Following multi-lateral consultations, the Council of Europe Secretary General Thorbjørn Jagland signed the agreement – in the form of an exchange of letters – with representatives of eight leading technology firms and six associations during a ceremony in Strasbourg on the 8 November 2017, during the World Forum for Democracy.